-As the publication archive confirms, many researchers believe that it is plausible to claim that an experimental intervention has induced an animal 'model' of a human illness when there is clear pathology or a biomarker, which is common to both species (e.g. when the animals have a specific type of cancer or a microbial infection).
-But, even in these cases, translation into humans and the development of effective treatments have not been as straightforward as expected.
-It is far more difficult to be confident about the validity of an animal model when the human disorder comprises several different contributory factors (e.g. hypertension or metabolic syndrome).
-The development of animal models of psychiatric disorders is particularly challenging because no defining pathology or biomarkers for any of these disorders have been discovered so far.
+As the publication archive confirms, many researchers believe that it is plausible to claim that an experimental intervention has induced an animal 'model' of a human illness when there is clear pathology or biomarker, which is common to both species: e.g., when animals have a specific type of cancer or a microbial infection.
+But even in those cases, translation into humans and development of effective treatments has not been as straightforward as expected.
+It is far more difficult to be confident about the validity of an animal model when the human disorder comprises several different contributory factors (e.g., hypertension or metabolic syndrome).
+The development of animal models of psychiatric disorders is especially challenging because no defining pathology or biomarkers for any of these have been discovered so far.

-Several different systems are used to steer the diagnoses of psychiatric illnesses. ^{7,8} Although the details of the criteria that qualify for a formal diagnosis differ slightly from one to another, the qualitative aspects of symptoms and
+There are several different systems to steer the diagnoses of psychiatric illnesses (e.g.,^{7,8}).
+Although the details of the criteria that qualify for a formal diagnosis differ slightly from one to another, the qualitative aspects of symptoms and signs that are regarded as common in depressed humans are listed in Table 1.